 Use of a tumble dryer during the felting project can result in a firmer textured felt.
 This makes this method a good one for producing slippers which will need to be hard wearing.

-The stockings are easy be removed from the wool but keep an eye out to ensure that the fibers don't attach themselves too firmly to the pantyhose.
+The stockings are easy to remove from the wool, but keep an eye out to ensure that the fibers don't attach themselves too firmly to the pantyhose.
 Keep checking the wool every few minutes to ensure this does not happen.
 Gentle tugging will always achieve the desired result.

 The stockings are easily removed from the wool fibers but keep an eye out to make sure that the fibers don't attach themselves too firmly to the pantyhose.
 Keep checking the project in the dryer every few minutes..
 It should be noted here that shrinkage in the slipper was minimal.